Glamazon (album): Promotion

-The music video for the title track, "Glamazon" was released on 12 April 2012 via logotv.com.
-It features the three finalists of the fourth season of Rupaul's Drag Race, Sharon Needles, Phi Phi O'Hara, and Chad Michaels as giant glamazon characters in a retro-style video game, terrorizing such locales as the Pyramids of Giza, the Palace of Westminster, and the Leaning Tower of Pisa.
-The celebrities who were featured as guest judges over the course of the fourth season of Drag Race are seen in these places being stomped under the queens' heels or otherwise massacred by them.
-At the video's conclusion, an even larger Rupaul shows up and crushes the three queens under her own stiletto.
-At the end of the video Sharon Needles shows as the High Scorer.
+The music video for the title track, "Glamazon", was released on 12 April 2012 via logotv.com.
+It features the three finalists of the fourth season of Rupaul's Drag Race (2012): Sharon Needles, Phi Phi O'Hara, and Chad Michaels, respectively, as giant "Godzilla"-style characters in a retro-style video game, terrorizing such locales as New York City, Paris, the Pyramids of Giza, the Palace of Westminster and the Leaning Tower of Pisa.
+Other queens from the season four cast appear throughout as well, as they are "squished" under the shoes of the other giant queens.
+Most of the celebrities who were featured as guest judges over the course of the season are also seen being "stomped" under the queens' heels or otherwise eliminated by them.
+At the video's conclusion, an even talker, gargantuan RuPaul figure shows up, over twice the height of the tallest skyscrapers, and crushes the three queens under her own stiletto.
+At the end of the video, Sharon Needles shows as the "High Scorer".

 All tracks from the album (with the exception of "Click Clack (Make Dat Money)" and "Get Your Rebel On", have received remixes from various remix EPs.